brainsatplay/brainsatplay/README.md

     - Remove branding from published libraries
 - Robust Google integration
 - Chrome Extension to support integration of neurofeedback into web browsing
+- Redoing every visual to be studio-friendly and more performant with threaded canvases.

 ### Documentation
 *February - May 2022*